topo-gps/ios-manual/en/routes/routes_search.rst

 Searching routes with keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you enter a keyword in the search bar on the top of the list of routes only routes will be shown which have the keyword in its title, description or author.
-Search is case insenstive.
+Search is case insensitive.
 If you search in a folder, also all search results in descendant folders will be displayed.
 If a :ref:`filter <ss-route-filter>` is applied, the search will restrict itself to the filtered route.

 .. figure:: ../_static/route-search1.png